godotengine/godot-docs/reference/object_class.rst

 -----------------------------------------------------------------

-An additional method of creating properties exists when more flexibility is desired (i.e. adding or removing properties on context):
+An additional method of creating properties exists when more flexibility is desired (i.e. adding or removing properties on context).

 The following functions can be overriden in an Object derived class, they are NOT virtual, DO NOT make them virtual, they are called for